Trekking in Sikkim Darjeeling

 Who can do this trek?

-Anyone with a moderate level of physical fitness and who has acclimatized to long hours of walking can complete the Sandakphu Trek easily.
+Beginners with a moderate level of physical fitness and who has acclimatized to long hours of walking can complete the Sandakphu Trek easily.
 However, one will have to remember that, with an average distance of ten kilometers of hiking per day, a certain amount of preparation is essential.

 Kanchenjunga Range on the Sandakphu Trek